chris31389/chris31389.github.io/source/_posts/Suggesting-BDD-to-my-boss.md

 The tester is responsible for proving the requirements within the Backlog Item have been met and marking it as complete.

+The testers will need to contribute to creating examples and possibly help implement automated tests.
+Their speciality in testing makes them crucial in creating edge case and erroneous examples.

 ### Who creates the examples and when

-At the beginning of our current sprint, a tester will wait for a developer to check in work to the main branch and release to a test environment.
-Towards the end of the sprint, the developer cannot start any new development as the tester will not be able to test it before the end of the sprint, and the Backlog Item will be incomplete.
-This means that there is testers waiting for work at the beginning and developers not sure what to do at the end.

-Introducing the need to write examples and verify them could help keep a constant workload for developers and testers.
+[cucumber.io](https://docs.cucumber.io/guides/overview/) calls documents with written examples a *Gherkin*.
+They state:

+>It’s usually best to let developers write Gherkin if the team is practicing BDD (test first).
+>
+>If Cucumber is used solely as a test automation tool (test after) it can be done by testers or developers.
+>
+>It is usually counterproductive to let product owners and business analysts write Gherkin.
+Instead, we recommend they participate in Example Mapping sessions and approve the Gherkin documents after a developer or tester has translated it to Gherkin.

-My suggestion is that testers write up the examples at the beginning of the sprint, when there is not much testing to do.
+My suggestion is that testers write up the examples at the beginning of the sprint, when there is not much testing to do, and a developer or tester can write the Step Definitions to verify the examples.

-## The Challenges

-- Who writes the examples?
-- How do we verify the examples?

 ## Lets chat with the boss

-## Summary

-The Business Analyst will start working closer with testers to verify examples meet the requirements and are not out of scope.
+So I talked to my boss about BDD and Cucumber.
+Overall it was largely successful as he could see this was a good way to introduce automated testing and liked the idea of living documentation.
+He had some questions:

+- How can we integrate this into our existing build & release pipeline?
+- Can he see some examples

+I'm going to try and answer these question over the next few blog posts I make.